 Now add a 1cm (2cm if you have fish in the pond) top dressing of aquatic gravel or grit -this should be washed and lime free to avoid adding excess nutrients to your pond.
-If you can’t get washed gravel it’s a good idea to wash it, much as you would to remove the starch from rice, as otherwise it will make your pond a bit cloudy.
-It’s a false economy not to use gravel as it gives the plants some protection from disturbance by fish or wildlife, prevents soil from being washed away and the pond becoming murky from soil leaching into it, and helps to weight and stabilise the basket.
+If you can’t get washed gravel it’s a good idea to wash it, much as you would remove the starch from rice, as otherwise, it will make your pond a bit cloudy.
+It’s a false economy not to use gravel as it gives the plants some protection from disturbance by fish or wildlife, prevents soil from being washed away and the pond becoming murky from soil leaching into it and helps to weight and stabilise the basket.
 It also gives an attractive finish to the plants.
 Lower the basket into the pond at the required depth.
 If, however, your shelf is deeper than the plants should be planted then raise the level of the baskets by means of bricks or stones.

 The Bog bean we supply is bare root in the form of long bamboo-like stems with roots hanging down.
 In the Autumn/Winter there is no foliage but in the Spring they will have good growth and healthy leaves.
-If your pond is established they can be dropped in the pond and left to float where they will grow, however the downside is they will not be fixed in place and will float freely around the pond.
-They can be planted in soil at the bottom of the pond up to 30cm deep by pushing the roots into the soil and weighting down with a stone.
-Otherwise a square shallow 2 litre basket would be suitable: place the Bog bean across the top of the basket with the roots hanging down and growing tip pointing up; fill up the basket around the stem burying the roots and firm down, then add a layer of gravel and if necessary you can place a small stone on top to prevent it floating out of the basket.
+If your pond is established they can be dropped in the pond and left to float where they will grow, however, the downside is they will not be fixed in place and will float freely around the pond.
+They can be planted in soil at the bottom of the pond up to 30cm deep by pushing the roots into the soil and weighing down with a stone.
+Otherwise a square shallow 2 litre basket would be suitable: place the Bogbean across the top of the basket with the roots hanging down and growing tip pointing up; fill up the basket around the stem burying the roots and firm down, then add a layer of gravel and if necessary you can place a small stone on top to prevent it floating out of the basket.

 It is best to use a prepared feed for water plants, e.g. Ecopond Aquatic Plant Food, as this helps to reduce problems with algae.
-The plants should not need to be fed in the 1st season if new soil has been used.
+The plants should not need to be fed in the first season if the new soil has been used.
 When potting on and in subsequent seasons a slow release plant food such as Osmocote Exact 8-9 would be beneficial, especially for deep water plants.
 These are very easy to administer as they are just pushed into the growing medium down into the roots.

 Deep Water Plants

 Use a planting basket to plant deep water plants.
 The same principle applies to Water lilies, Water Hawthorn and Golden Club.
-All our 1 litre deep water plants and some of our lilies (see plant descriptions) are supplied ready planted in a high quality planting basket so can be put straight into the pond.
+All our 1-litre deep water plants and some of our lilies (see plant descriptions) are supplied ready planted in a high-quality planting basket so can be put straight into the pond.

 Use the same procedure as for marginal plants.
-For lilies if planting a bare root rhizome of the pineapple-type (mainly the native alba), plant the rhizome in the middle of the basket making sure the growing tip is just above the surface of the soil.
+For lilies, if planting a bare root rhizome of the pineapple-type (mainly the native alba), plant the rhizome in the middle of the basket making sure the growing tip is just above the surface of the soil.
 Most other rhizome types tend to grow horizontally so plant the rhizome as above but instead of in the middle of the basket position it against the side of the basket with the growing tip pointing into the centre and angled up at no more than 45 degrees with the tip just above the soil.

-Deep water plants should initially be planted no deeper than 8”-12” until new leaves reach the surface, at which point they can be lowered to twice the initial depth.
+Deepwater plants should initially be planted no deeper than 8”-12” until new leaves reach the surface, at which point they can be lowered to twice the initial depth.
 Repeat until they get to their required depth.
-Don’t be tempted to short cut this process, as if planted too deep initially they may struggle to reach the surface and use up all their energy in the process, so may not flower, or will have a poor display!
+Don’t be tempted to shortcut this process, as if planted too deep initially they may struggle to reach the surface and use up all their energy in the process, so may not flower, or will have a poor display!